The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Numerical experiments

 \subsection{Experiment 1}

 The wave number $k=1.6$, and the refractive index $\gamma=9$ in the domain $(-\pi,\pi)\times(-0.5,0.5)$.
 This example is inspired by the example given in \cite{Kirsch5}.
-The propagating values can be explicitly calculated to be approximately $\alpha_1=0.4368$ and $\alpha_2=0.2911$, and the corresponding propagating modes are of the form
+The propagative wave numbers can be explicitly calculated to be approximately $\alpha_1=0.4368$ and $\alpha_2=0.2911$, and the corresponding guided modes are of the form

-The computing domain is shown in Figure \ref{exp2}, the PML parameter The convergence rates of these two pairs of propagating values are shown in Table \ref{tabula2} and Table \ref{tabula3}.
+The computing domain is shown in Figure \ref{exp2}, the PML parameter The convergence rates of these two pairs of propagative wave numbers are shown in Table \ref{tabula2} and Table \ref{tabula3}.
 The order shows an approximate second-order convergence in solving the open waveguide problem, which is in agreement with our theory.